AviatrixSystems/avxlabs-docs/ace_pro/docs/lab11.md

 - **azure-west-us-spoke1-test1** in Azure
 - **azure-west-us-spoke2-test1** in Azure

-According to the rules created before, only the ping towards the **azure-us-west-spoke1-test1** will work, because this instance belongs to the same Smart Group bu1 as the instance from where you generated ICMP traffic.
+According to the rules established previously, only the ping to **azure-us-west-spoke1-test1** will be permitted, since this instance resides in the same Smart Group (bu1) as the source instance from which the ICMP traffic originated.

 ```{figure} images/lab10-pingcheck.png
 ---